 Sam Schmitt is a political science PhD candidate at the University of North Carolina at Chapel Hill specializing in Philosophy, Politics, and Economics (PPE).

 Sam is currently writing his dissertation, entitled Market Society, Open Society?
 Contemporary Protestant and Catholic Critiques of Market-Oriented Liberalism.
 The project uses Protestant and Catholic criticisms to identify weaknesses in the liberal defense of market society as an open society.
 Liberal theory has analyzed religious objections to state power but has overlooked many recent religious objections to the liberal market.
 Looking closely at these objections grants insight on toleration, environmentalism, collective association, the formation of oneself, and the justification of the social order.

-My research interests sit at the intersection of political theory, political economy, and civil society.
-I pay particular attention to how institutions are arranged to help individuals pursue various conceptions of the good life, and how this relates to questions of self-governance.
-Through coursework in philosophy during my master’s work, I became fascinated with three nested questions: (1) How can individuals best pursue their various conceptions of the good life?
-Given that individuals with similar visions of the good life will coordinate to pursue that life together, (2) which institutional arrangements are most conducive to their good life?
-And, (3) operating in a liberal, market-oriented society, how can these oft ‘illiberal’ institutions best interact?
-Those three questions orient my reading and study of the history of political thought and the history of economic thought.
+This project fits with Sam’s general research interests at the intersection of three nested questions: (1) How can individuals best pursue their various conceptions of the good life?
+Given that individuals with similar visions will coordinate to pursue life together, (2) which institutional arrangements are conducive to their good life?
+And, (3) operating in a liberal, market-oriented society, how can these sometimes ‘illiberal’ arrangement best interact with each other and the broader social order?
+Those three questions orient Sam’s reading and study of political theory and drive his interest in PPE.